akshatasProjects/JS-Algo-freeCodeCamp/README.md

     - Below the return statement, log the string "This works!" to the console.

     - An important thing to know about the return keyword is that it does not just define a value to be returned from your function, it also stops the execution of your code inside a function or a block statement.
 This means any code after a return statement will not run.

+61. Step 61

+        `Now your call variable has the value "Testing".
+But your function is no longer using the name parameter.

+    Remove the name parameter from your function declaration, then remove your "CamperChan" string from the padRow call.
+    Also, remove both console.log from the padRow function.`

+62. Step 62

+    - Because your function was no longer using the parameter, changing the argument did not affect it.

+    `Go ahead and remove the test declaration and return statement from your padRow function, so the function is empty again.`

+63. Step 63

+    - As expected, your function now returns undefined again. `Your call variable is not necessary any more, so remove the call declaration and the console.log for the call variable.`

+64. Step 64

+    In order to know how to format a row, your padRow function will need to know which row number you are on, and how many rows in total are being generated.

+    `The best way to do this is by creating function parameters for them.
+Give your padRow function a rowNumber and rowCount parameter.
+Multiple parameters are separated by a comma`

+65. Step 65

+    - Remember in an earlier step, you learned about return values.
+A function can return a value for your application to consume separately.

+    - In a function, the return keyword is used to specify a return value.

+    - `Use the return keyword to return the value of the character variable, repeated rowNumber times.`

+66. Step 66

+    A function call allows you to actually use a function.
+You may not have been aware of it, but the methods like .push() that you have been using have been function calls.

+    - A function is called by referencing the function's name, and adding ()

+    `Replace the character.repeat(i + 1) in your .push() call with a function call for your padRow function.`

+67. Step 67

+    Your padRow function has two parameters which you defined.
+Values are provided to those parameters when a function is called.

+    - The values you provide to a function call are referred to as arguments, and you pass arguments to a function call.

+    - `Pass i + 1 and count as the arguments to your padRow call.
+Like parameters, arguments are separated by a comma.`

+68. Step 68

+    You should now see the same bunch of characters in your console.
+Your padRow function is doing the exact same thing you were doing earlier, but now it's in a reusable section of its own.

+    `Use the addition operator to concatenate a single space " " to the beginning and end of your repeated character string.`

+69. Step 69

+    Now it is time for a bit of math.
+Consider a three-row pyramid.
+If we want it centered, it would look something like:

+         ··#··
+         ·###·
+         #####

+    - Empty spaces have been replaced with interpuncts, or middle dots, for readability.
+    - If you extrapolate the pattern, you can see that the spaces at the beginning and end of a row follow a pattern.

+    - `Update your blank space strings to be repeated rowCount - rowNumber times.`

+70. Step 70

+    You can pass full expressions as an argument.
+The function will receive the result of evaluating that expression.
+For example, these two function calls would yield the same result:

+        test(2 * 3 + 1);
+        test(7);

+    Update the character value to be repeated 2 \* rowNumber - 1 times.
+    Open up the console again to see the updated result.

+71. Step 71
+    Your pyramid generator now functions as expected.
+But this is an excellent opportunity to further explore the code you have written.

+The addition operator is not the only way to add values to a variable.
+The addition assignment operator can be used as shorthand to mean "take the original value of the variable, add this value, and assign the result back to the variable."

+`Update your iteration statement in the for loop to use addition assignment.`

+72. Step 72

+    Because you are only increasing i by 1, you can use the increment operator ++.
+This operator increases the value of a variable by 1, updating the assignment for that variable.

+`Replace your addition assignment with the increment operator for your loop iteration.`

+73. Step 73
+    Rather than having to pass i + 1 to your padRow call, you could instead start your loop at 1.
+This would allow you to create a one-indexed loop.

+Update your iterator to start at 1 instead of 0.